 But which tool should you select?

-Aside from that, Google Analytics is excellent for tracking your traffic source.
+Aside from that, Google Analytics is excellent for tracking your traffic sources.
 It shows which channel people use to find your website.
 And if you combine it with Search Console, you can even see the keywords users use in search engines.

 While Google Analytics is a powerful tool, it’s tricky to set up for beginners.
-That’s because you’ll have to enter a tracking code on your WordPress website.
+That’s because you’ll have to enter a tracking code on your website.
 If you’re not familiar with editing code, then any mistake can break your website or your tracking won’t work properly.

 Here are some powerful features you can use in Google Analytics: